Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/agent_security.md

 TLS_CHACHA20_POLY1305_SHA256

 The Traceability Agents also communicate to the Amplify search logs service using the Lumberjack protocol over a TCP connection.
 The connection host and port can be configured by changing the TRACEABILITY_HOST in your configuration file.
-For additional information, see [API Manager's Traceability Agent variables](/docs/connect_manage_environ/connect_api_manager/agent-variables/#specific-variables-for-traceability-agent) and [AWS Gateway's Traceability Agent variables](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1/#traceability-agent).
+For additional information, see [API Manager's Traceability Agent variables](/docs/connect_manage_environ/connect_api_manager/agent-variables/#specific-variables-for-traceability-agent), [AWS Gateway's Traceability Agent variables](/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1/#traceability-agent) and  [Azure Gateway's Traceability Agent variables](/docs/connect_manage_environ/connect_azure_gateway/agent-variables/#traceability-agent).

 ## Proxying